smcdonald248/avatar-gen/README.md

 ## usage

+Sign up for an OctoAI account at https://octo.ai/.
+Generate an API token and update the `.env` file.

-Put at least 4 varied photos of your subject into a subfolder in the `images` folder that corresponds with the subjects name<br><br>
+Put at least 4 varied photos of your subject into a subfolder in the `images/<subject-name>` folder that corresponds with the subjects name.  e.g. a subject named "jim" would have example photos staged in `images/jim`<br><br>

 Update the prompt in code: https://github.com/smcdonald248/avatar-gen/blob/main/img_gen.py#L67<br><br>